 5. Sign Up for Weekly Challenge Emails

 Want to make sure you don’t miss a Challenge assignment?
-Click the button below to have the weekly Digital Photo Organizing Challenge assignments sent directly to your email inbox:
+Sign up at the end of this post below to have the weekly Digital Photo Organizing Challenge assignments sent directly to your email inbox.

 So…Whose with me?

 Let me know if you’ re joining me in the Digital Photo Organizing Challenge this time around!
-See you next Friday for your first assignment.
+Get ready for your first assignment!